 - Update your job skills that require project management

-- Classroom and online format – Complete the 7 required courses (136 hours) plus Final Assessment Paper
+Duration: Complete the 7 required courses plus the Final Assessment Paper (136 hours) within three years.

 - These programs (both classroom and online) are ideal if you are preparing to write the Certified Associate in Project Management (CAPM)® exam and those in the early stages of preparing for the Project Management Professional (PMP)® exam.

 - All of the course hours qualify as credit for the required number of hours of project management training for both the CAPM® and PMP® credentials.